KlabautermannSW/axisPush/README.md

 server name.
 When updating these data to a camera no ftp transfer was started any more.
 I tried two cameras with the same result.
 Even after resetting them to factory default nothing worked better.
-Also using a script and the scheduler does not result in a picture on the web server.
+Also using a script and the scheduler in the camera does not result in a picture on the web server.

 But I have some [Raspberry Pis](http://www.raspberrypi.org/) working on weather data logging what is a boring and very small job to do for a linux computer.

-So I decided to write a little program doing the work the cameras will not do.
+So I decided to write a little program doing the work the cameras do not do.

 ## The Program